ObjectOops/9SST706/pages/ncs.md

 - <CursorType :speed="10" :slide="4">The NCS was first created during the Trump administration.
 (Etame-Ese)</CursorType>
 - <CursorType :speed="10" :slide="4">As of 2024, the current NCS is from the Biden administration.
 (Mishra)</CursorType>

+> Image: Five pillars of the NCS.

 ::right::

 ###  Five Pillars
 ![NCS 1](/ncs_1.png)
 ![NCS 2](/ncs_2.png)

-> Five pillars of the NCS.

 <style>
 img {